mor-dar/TimeGridCalendarCard/README.md

 - Events are fetched via `GET /api/calendars/{entity_id}?start=…&end=…` using `hass.callApi`.
 We pass FullCalendar's requested window directly.
 - Locale and timezone are taken from `hass.locale` and `hass.config.time_zone`; direction (RTL/LTR) uses the document's `dir` attribute.
+- **Privacy**: All calendar data stays within your Home Assistant instance.
+No external network requests are made.

 ## Development